pdp10/AstroJournal/README.md

 mvn clean
 ```

-You can test AstroJournal on GNU/Linux typing:
+To test AstroJournal on GNU/Linux type:
 ```
 ./astrojournal.sh
 ```

 ### Integration Tests
-A .travix.yml script is included with this project in order to perform continuous integration tests at each commit.
+A .travis.yml script is included with this project in order to perform continuous integration tests at each push.
-To use travis-ci, you need an account on github.com and you should at least read [this guide](https://docs.travis-ci.com/user/getting-started/).
+To use travis-ci, an account on github.com is required as now and [this guide](https://docs.travis-ci.com/user/getting-started/)
-[Here](https://help.github.com/articles/fork-a-repo/) you find information on how to fork astrojournal.
+is suggested.
+Information on how to fork AstroJournal can be found [here](https://help.github.com/articles/fork-a-repo/).